 a.
 An Application will lose one (1) point if the last 2 consecutive physical plant inspections by MaineHousing of any LIHTC Project that is managed by the management company and is still in the Compliance Period had a below average or unsatisfactory rating.
 An Application will lose 2 points if the last 2 consecutive physical plant inspections by MaineHousing of 2 or more LIHTC Projects that are managed by the management company and are still in the Compliance Period had a below average or unsatisfactory rating.

 b.
-An Application will lose points based on the number of Tax Credit Reports that were submitted after the applicable deadline for submission since October 1, 2015 for LIHTC Project(s) that are managed by the management company and are still in the Compliance Period as follows.
+An Application will lose points based on the number of Project Reports that were submitted after the applicable deadline for submission since October 1, 2015 for LIHTC Project(s) that are managed by the management company and are still in the Compliance Period as follows.

-Number of Late Tax Credit Reports Points
+Number of Late Project Reports Points

 1-4 late Tax Credit Report -1 point